 To provide free student access, the library buys unlimited-user ebook licenses for required course textbooks whenever possible.
 In most cases, publishers won’t sell unlimited-user ebook licenses to academic libraries (they find it more profitable to sell or rent to individual students).
 Instructors can check for ebook availability from the library before adopting a particular textbook.

 The University Handbook for Appointed Personnel requires instructors to provide specific information about required course materials to the UA BookStores in a timely fashion each term.
-Use the UA BookStores’ textbook adoption process.
-As longtime partners with the library, the BookStores share that information with us.
+Follow the UA BookStores’ textbook adoption process.
+As longtime partners with the library, the BookStores share that textbook adoption information with us.
 We see which ebooks are available with unlimited-user licenses, load ebooks in D2L Library Tools (except for colleges that don't use it, such as Eller, Medicine, and Veterinary Medicine), add the information to students' booklists on the BookStores' website, and notify instructors.
 If instructors know that a required textbook is available for free through the library, they should note that on the BookStores' textbook adoption form.
+If you have questions about the textbook adoption process, email firstname.lastname@example.org or call 520-621-8868.

 The library can only guarantee access to unlimited-user licensed ebooks for courses.
 Students still may be able to find ebooks with more restrictive licenses in library search.
 They’re welcome to use these, but should plan ahead to avoid access difficulties.
-Tips for using ebooks with limited licenses can be found on the Find & use ebooks page under “How can students in courses work together to minimize ebook turnaways?”
+Tips for using ebooks with limited licenses can be found on the ebook FAQ page under “How can students in courses work together to minimize ebook turnaways?”

 Learn more about ebooks for course use.